duk3luk3/lerlacher.de/posts/tutorials/2013-09-29-my-email-setup.markdown

         alias text NOT NULL,
         email text NOT NULL
     );
-    CREATE TABLE transports (
-        domain text NOT NULL,
-        gid integer NOT NULL,
-        transport text NOT NULL
-    );
     CREATE TABLE users (
         email text NOT NULL,
         password text NOT NULL,